marginal23326/Manga-Viewer/README.md

 - **Adding Manga**:
     1. Click "Add Manga"
-    2. Fill in the details (Title, Description, Images Path, Total Images, Total Chapters)
+    2. Fill in the title and description, choose the series' folder, and set the total chapters
     3. Click "Save Manga"
 - **Managing Manga**:
     - Edit: Hover over a manga and click the edit button